-The drawings in Figure 3 show the result of measurements, indicating the relative surface variation of gravitational acceleration over geologic structures.
-When the spatial craft passes over a denser body or crosses to another denser block of rocks the gravitational attraction is increased.
-Above, it also shows a curve, which describes the gravity behaviour.
+Schematic diagrams in Figure 3 show the result of measurements, indicating the relative surface variation of gravitational acceleration over geologic structures.
+When the spatial craft passes over a denser body or crosses to another denser block of rocks, the gravitational attraction is increased.
+At the top of the diagram is a curve, which describes the gravity behaviour.